BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_Consolidated_GLs_CBs_ET_EN.pdf.md

 valuation of best estimate, so they should not be considered.

-Page 16/18

 --- Page 17 ---

-![**Summary:**
-The logo of EIOPA, the European Insurance and Occupational Pensions Authority.
-The logo features a blue emblem with the European Union stars next to the stylized word 'eiopa' in grey text on a white background.

-**Text extracted from image:** eiopa
-European Insurance and
-Occupational Pensions Authority](#)

 46. Similarly, while performing stochastic valuation, some scenarios considered within the